JSeam2/ShitpostBot2018/README.md

 The goal of the ShitpostBot is to immortalize my social media presence and shitposts using AI.
 Should I die, there's at least some digital representation of what I once was.
 The previous model was dumb, so I had to improve it.
 I guess I would improve the model continuously given advances in NLP techniques.

 # Overview
-1. Train model in nlp
+1. Train model in ./nlp
 2. Upload model to aws lambda to serve the model
 3. Present the model in some frontend ui